 In Vietnam, tipping the bartender is a fairly common custom.
-In fact, bar staff are normally paid very little and most of their income come from tips and not the salary.
-A tip of around VND 50,000 to round your bill is not something unreasonable.
+In fact, bar staff are normally paid very little and most of their income comes from tips and not their salary.
+A tip of around 50,000 VND to round off your bill is expected.
 Besides, a small tip may give you some privileges, such as being seated at a better spot or an exclusive drink from the bartender, sometimes even on the house.

 Tipping Guide for Spas

 Spas and beauty services in Vietnam are considerably cheaper compared to similar services in other countries.
 This is one of the few services to which Vietnamese generally tip.
-As a matter of fact, girls working in spas usually come from un-wealthy families and rural areas.
-They are usually underpaid for workload they have to manage and rely mainly on guest’s tips.
-So if a masseuse openly askes for tips, do not be hardhearted or tightfisted toward them.
-He/she will be very grateful to receive a tip of VND 50,000 – VND 100,000.
+As a matter of fact, girls working in spas usually come from less than wealthy families and rural areas.
+They are usually underpaid for their workload and therefore rely mainly on guest tips.
+So if a masseuse openly asks for tips, do not be hardhearted or tightfisted toward them.
+He/she will be very grateful to receive a tip of 50,000 VND – 100,000 VND.